ianmartorell/meteor-bootstrap-3-theme/README.md

 $ meteor add ian:bootstrap-3-theme
 ```

-This package uses [ian:bootstrap-3](https://github.com/ianmartorell/meteor-bootstrap-3) for the base Bootstrap styles.
+This package uses [ian:bootstrap-3](https://github.com/ianmartorell/meteor-bootstrap-3) for the base Bootstrap styles, so you don't have to add another Bootstrap 3 package.